• Skip to primary navigation

 • Perfectly sweet: A brown sugar and pecan topping adds crunch and caramel flavor.

 • Crowd favorite: Ideal for potlucks, family gatherings, holidays, or just because.
+If you need two cakes, this vintage crack cake recipe is also a crowd favorite.

 Ingredients for Granny Cake